 Challenging college-preparatory program for all students.
 Advanced Placement courses for college credit are offered at all grade levels, including freshman year.
-100% of our graduates attend college, Class of 2016 was awarded over $100 Million in college scholarships.
-Two-thirds earn college credit before graduating from Molloy.
+100% of our graduates attend college.
+The Class of 2016 was awarded over $1.2 million in college scholarships.
+Two-thirds of our students earn college credit before graduating from Molloy.

 How is Molloy recognized?

 - "Outstanding American High School" – U.S. News & World Report